Cultivated rows of Nigella sativa flowering in highland fields with mountains and morning mist

 Halal-certified facility · Single-origin highland-grown · Per-batch lab card · Single ingredient

-If you're searching for "Pakistani kalonji oil," you're shopping with diaspora memory — the small black seed in the kitchen, the elders' jar, the spice your nani sprinkled on naan. habb is the same seed, sourced for the highest active-compound content the plant produces, and printed with the lab numbers your nani never had.
+If you're searching for "Pakistani kalonji oil," you're shopping with the seed your family has trusted for generations — the small black grain in the achaar, the spice your nani sprinkled on naan, the kitchen jar that's always been there. habb is the same seed, the same morning ritual, with the lab card added for the version you take by spoon.

-Pakistani kalonji oil has earned its place across South Asian households.
+Pakistani kalonji is one of the most important culinary and household traditions in South Asian kitchens.
 Brands like Hemani, Marhaba, and a handful of others have generations of family trust behind them.
-They are typically Pakistani- or Indian-grown Nigella sativa seed, pressed locally, sold across diaspora grocery shelves and import stores.
-They've done the work of keeping kalonji oil on Western shelves at all.
+They are typically Pakistani- or Indian-grown Nigella sativa seed, pressed locally, sold across South Asian grocery shelves.
+They've kept kalonji oil on Western shelves at all, and the seed in the spice tin is the cultural anchor of this whole category.

 • Same plant: Nigella sativa

-• Best for: daily culinary use, cooking, household staple
+• Best for: culinary use, cooking, the kitchen tradition

 What habb does that the diaspora staple brands typically don't.